IbrahimBM2714/movies_chatbot_using_MUI/README.md

 To access the API and calls to it, head over to https://www.omdbapi.com/apikey.aspx and get your own key.
 After which, all you need to do is paste your key in the api request being made in the fetchApi() function.

+To run the code, you would first have to run npm i to install all the node modules.
+After which, you just need to run npm start.